 Indigenous Knowledges and the Curriculum 0.5 unit A study of how Indigenous knowledges relate to the school curriculum.
 The course will focus on antiracist and anticolonial teaching and concepts from Indigenous knowledges that can inform pedagogy and curriculum.
 A key component will be the creation of curriculum that can be used in the classroom.

-Curriculum and Instruction in Physical Education
+Physical Education